elugens/hello-javascript/docs/additional-questions/regular-expressions/quantifiers-regex.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A quantifier gets used in finding the exact count in a sequence of digits.
+  <div><strong>Interview Response:</strong> We can use a quantifier to find the exact count in a sequence of digits.
 For example, if we are looking for a sequence of numbers like 123-456.
 We can used \d&#123;3&#125; which will return 123,456.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />